360 Panorama Synthesis from a Sparse Set of Images with Unknown Field of View: Proposed Approach

-We define the scenes in four directions of compass rose as $I = [I_n, I_w, I_s, I_e]$ for the north, west, east and south direction respectively.
-The typical scenes have a field of view less than 90{\degree}.
-As a result, they do not form any connection or overlapping when concatenated. $I$ forms disconnected partial panorama on the horizontal axis and is used as the network input.
-For this work, we do not account for the input on the vertical axis.
+We define the scene in 4 cardinal directions as $I = [I_n, I_w, I_s, I_e]$ for the northern, western, eastern and southern direction, respectively.
+Images with smaller FOVs only present a smaller portion of the scenes, as illustrated in Figure~\ref{fig:fov}.
+The typical scene captured with standard camera normally have a FOV less than 90{\degree}.
+As a result, they do not form any connection or overlapping when concatenated. $I$ forms disconnected partial panorama on the horizontal axis and is used as the input.

+CNN architecture is utilized to solve the FOV estimation task.
+Images from the same scene captured with 90{\degree} FOV are shown in Figure~\ref{fig:fov}(a) and smaller FOV in Figure~\ref{fig:fov}(b).
+The network takes smaller FOV images as the inputs and estimates the relative FOV (Figure~\ref{fig:fov}(d)).
+The input is processed on the multi-stream layers before joining them together, followed by encoder and decoder structure.
+In the bottleneck layer, the network outputs nodes representing the relative FOV angle, which is treated in a similar manner with classification task.
+Softmax cross-entropy loss is used as the objective function for the classification task,

-The CNN architecture is utilized to solve the estimation task.
-Images with a smaller field of view only presents a smaller portion of the scenes as illustrated in Figure~\ref{fig:fov}.
-To relax the task, we first assume that images with full 90{\degree} field of view have same size with other smaller field of view images.
-Therefore by rescaling these images, estimated field of view which corresponds to each viewing directions can be obtained.
-Note that this approach does not estimate the actual field of view like other similar work~\cite{deepfocal2015}.
-The main goal of this network is not to estimate the most accurate field of view, but instead served as a constraint to help the synthesis process.
+where $\tilde{y}$ is the predicted FOV angle and $y$ is the ground-truth.
+Note that this approach does not estimate the actual FOV.
+The angle of the FOV is relative to the size of the images, thus by rescaling these images, the estimated relative FOV which corresponds to each viewing directions can be obtained.
+The main goal of this network is to estimate the relative FOV served as a constraint to help the synthesis process.

-The output from the network is N number of vectors representing the field of view.
-Input from the network is rescaled and padded with empty pixels to fill the missing region.
-The size of missing region depends on the estimated field of view, a larger field of view means less empty pixels as visualized in Figure~\ref{fig:fov}.
-In particular, images with 90{\degree} field of view on each viewing direction form the full panorama with no empty pixels.

-The field of view estimation task is treated as a multi-class classification task.
-Softmax cross entropy loss is used as the objective functions, defined as follows.